mtoensing/simpletoc/readme.txt

 = Features =

-* Designed for Gutenberg
+* Designed for Gutenberg.
-* Works great with all themes
+* Works great with all themes.
-* Simple and clean HTML
+* Minimal and valid HTML output.
-* Inherits the style of your theme
+* Inherits the style of your theme.
-* No customizations needed
+* No customizations needed.
-* Compatible with AMP plugins
+* Compatible with AMP plugins.
-* SEO friendly.
+* SEO friendly..
 * No need for additional javascript or css.
-* Comes with English, French, Spanish and German translations
+* Comes with English, French, Spanish and German translations.

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1